-Since its origin in 10th century BC China, tea has become the most widely consumed beverage in the world.
-Served in various forms and mixes, spanning across different cultures and countries, it is also known to be beneficial to health and longevity.
+Tea is served in various forms and mixes, spanning across different cultures and countries, it is also known to be beneficial to health and longevity.
 Packaged and securely sealed in every bag is the bold aroma of amazingly roasted Thai Tea Leaves harvested from natural leaf fields.
-These tea leaves are the best choice in bringing out bold flavors, whether served hot, cold, or mixed with fruit or milk.
+These tea leaves are the best choice in bringing out bold flavors, whether served hot, cold or mixed with fruit or milk.
 Thai Tea comes out a dark red color when brewed.
 Our Thai Tea Leaves are all-natural loose leaves with bold flavor.

 What is Thai Tea?